sensiasoft/sensorhub/sensorhub-all/src/site/markdown/install.md

 ### Demo Configuration

-The demo configuration provided with the binary release instructs SensorHub to start the following components:
+The demo configuration provided with the binary release instructs OSH to start the following components:

   * The embedded Jetty server
   * The web admin UI